-Most people know heat naturally rises, but have you ever considered what this means for your Frederick, MD home’s heating and air conditioning system?
+Most people know heat naturally rises, but have you ever considered what this means for your Westminster, MD home’s heating and air conditioning system?
 The heat that rises in your home during the hot summer months typically gathers in the attic, has nowhere to vent, and makes your home feel uncomfortable.
 Your AC helps but doesn’t do much about that trapped hot air.
 With attic fan installation it vents warm air outside your home.
 This helps cut AC cooling and maintenance costs, reduces the risk of air conditioning repairs, and keeps your home feeling cooler.

 You might be surprised to know attic fans are also useful in the winter months.
 As your heater runs, warm air collects moisture from activities like cooking and showering and then travels up to the attic, where it can cause mold and mildew to form.
 This can pose a health threat, particularly for those in the home who have respiratory problems like allergies and asthma.
 They may also help improve your home’s indoor air quality.

-Wenbrooke Services providers attic fan installation, maintenance, and repair services for homeowners throughout the Frederick, MD area.
+Wenbrooke Services provides attic fan installation, maintenance, and repair services for homeowners throughout the Westminster, MD area.